Park Tool I-Beam Review

 The IB-3 is equipped with 13 functions, all of which are useful in the field.
 It has the standard sizes of hex keys, 1.5, 2, 2.5, 3, 4, 5, 6, and 8mm.
 It also has a Torx 25, flathead screwdriver, chain breaker, and a large plastic coated tire lever with an 8mm box wrench and size 0 and 2 spoke wrenches integrated into it.

-The ergonomics of the IB-3 are hands down the worst in this test.
-There is honestly nothing redeeming about the way this tool feels in your hand or the way the tools are laid out.
+The ergonomics of the IB-3 are the worst in this test.
+We feel there is honestly nothing redeeming about the way this tool feels in your hand or the way the tools are laid out.
 Everything about this tool is awkward, the size, shape, slippery finish, removable tire lever, and the operation of the chain breaker.
 This comes as a huge surprise to us considering the quality tools that Park Tool has built their reputation upon.

 The IB-3 is one of the heaviest models in our test selection.
 It weighs in at 177g, just 1g heavier than our Best Buy Award winner, the Blackburn Tradesman.
-It's at least 70g heavier than each of the lightest models in our test, the Lezyne V10, Ninja 16+, and Specialized EMT Pro MTB.
+It's at least 70g heavier than each of the lightest models in our test, the Fabric 16 in 1 and Ninja 16+.

 The IB-3 is also one of the most substantial tools in our test.
 It is the same length as both the Blackburn Tradesman and the Crankbrothers M19 at 3.5".
 At only 1-5/8" in width, it's a bit narrower than either of those tools, but it makes up for that in its thickness at a full inch.
 This tool is by far the bulkiest of all the models in this test.